emaverick2001/PersonalPortfolio/frontend/src/content/blog/modes-of-writing.md

-Another benefit can be journaling: sometimes, journaling about emotions in a stream-of-consciousness can help with processing emotions or uncovering things about yourself that you didn't noticed.
+Another benefit can be journaling: sometimes, journaling about emotions in a stream-of-consciousness can help with processing emotions or uncovering things about yourself that you didn't notice.

 However, I don't find this mode of writing to improve my thinking in a meaningful way.
 Also, most of these notes tend to be difficult for me to read